fishinnabarrel/AutoSim/tools/README.md

-## Additional automation tools for Diamond mind Baseball
+## Additional automation tools for Diamond Mind Baseball
 These [AutoIt](https://www.autoitscript.com/site/) scripts simulate keystrokes and mouse clicks to automate the tedious button mashing required to perform some common tasks with [Diamond Mind Baseball](http://www.diamond-mind.com/).

-These scripts have been tested to compile and run with [AutoIt 3.3.14.5](https://www.autoitscript.com/site/autoit/) and are compatible with Diamond Mind Baseball 11 and Windows 10.
+These scripts have been tested to compile and run with [AutoIt 3.3.14.5](https://www.autoitscript.com/site/autoit/) and are compatible with Diamond Mind Baseball 12 and Windows 10.

+### Download
+Precompiled binaries of the latest versions of these tool are available on the [releases](https://github.com/fishinnabarrel/AutoSim/releases) page.

 ### AutoDelete
 Automates player deletion from **Organizer**.
 Will delete players below specified AB, PA, IP or BF threshold.